Twelve Tribes of Israel: Sons and tribes

 Jacob elevated the descendants of Ephraim and Manasseh (the two sons of Joseph and his Egyptian wife Asenath) to the status of full tribes in their own right.
-Joseph received Reuben's birth right because of the latter's transgression with Bilhah.
+Joseph received Reuben's birthright because of the latter's transgression with Bilhah.

-In the biblical narrative the period from the conquest of Canaan under the leadership of Joshua until the formation of the United Kingdom of Israel passed with the tribes forming a loose confederation, described in the Book of Judges.
+In the biblical narrative, the period from the conquest of Canaan under the leadership of Joshua until the formation of the United Kingdom of Israel passed with the tribes forming a loose confederation, described in the Book of Judges.
 Modern scholarship has called into question the beginning, middle, and end of this picture and the account of the conquest under Joshua has largely been abandoned.
 The biblical depiction of the "period of the Judges" is widely considered doubtful.
 The extent to which a united Kingdom of Israel ever existed is also a matter of ongoing dispute.

-Living in exile in the sixth century BC, the prophet Ezekiel has a vision for the restoration of Israel, of a future in which the twelve tribes of Israel are living in their land again.
+Living in exile in the sixth century BCE, the prophet Ezekiel has a vision for the restoration of Israel, of a future in which the twelve tribes of Israel are living in their land again.
 In its account of the completion of the Second Temple in Jerusalem after the return of the exiles, the Book of Ezra states that the dedication of the temple was accompanied by the sacrifice of 12 he-goats as a sin offering for the twelve tribes.